 Below: The seed capsule with the drying calyx lobes beneath splits into 3 sections releasing the dark oval seeds.

 Notes: Wild Sweet William is not indigenous to the Garden.
 Eloise Butler introduced it to the Garden on Oct.
 15, 1911 with 12 plants she obtained from Kelsey's Nursery in North Carolina.
+Additional plants in 1916 and 1919.
 In 1933 Martha Crone planted it on June 18, with plants she sourced near Anoka MN.
-Plants were still in the Garden at the time of Martha's 1951 census, but not on any later census.
+In the development of the Upland Garden after 1944 she added plants in 1946, '47, '48, '49, '51 and seeds in 1954.
+Plants were listed on her 1951 census, but not on any later census.
 Wild Sweet William is found in North America east of the Mississippi River with a few exceptions - not known in Florida, Louisiana, Arkansas, New Hampshire, Massachusetts or Wisconsin.
 It is considered an introduced plant in eastern Canada.
 Within Minnesota, native populations are currently known only from 9 counties in the SE section of the state, all south of the metro area.